go-task/task/docs/docs/usage.md

       - caddy
 ```

-If the directory doesn't exist, `task` creates it.
+If the directory does not exist, `task` creates it.

 ## Task dependencies

-> Dependencies run in parallel, so dependencies of a task shouldn't depend one
+> Dependencies run in parallel, so dependencies of a task should not depend one
 > another.
-If you want to force tasks to run serially take a look at the
+If you want to force tasks to run serially, take a look at the
 > [Calling Another Task](#calling-another-task) section below.

 You may have tasks that depend on others.
 Just pointing them on `deps` will